 Are Epstein Pearls In Newborns Dangerous?

-Popping or squeezing cysts may result in bacterial infections and increase the risk of complications, such as sepsisiA serious condition occurring as a result of an extreme reaction to an infection present in the body .
+However, popping or squeezing these cysts may result in bacterial infections and increase the risk of complications, such as sepsisiA serious condition occurring as a result of an extreme reaction to an infection present in the body .

 Usually, these are self-resolving cysts that go away without leaving any scars.
 It is rare to find Epstein pearls in babies older than three months.
 However, the cystic epithelium may remain in adult gingiva in some cases.